-Both prolific solo artists, Wheeler and Trory just released their third song together as Mully & Sculder.
+Both prolific solo artists, Wheeler and Trory have released three songs together as Mully & Sculder.
 The first of these, “Like Animals”, is a throbbing slice of dark neo-new wave, buoyed by the duo’s heaven-sent vocal harmonies.
-The band show a suitably moody video for the song in the British Columbia Sugar Refinery—a century-old industrial building.
+The band show a suitably moody video for the song in the iconic and usually forbidden British Columbia Sugar Refinery—a century-old industrial building.

 Mully & Sculder followed that up with “Billboards”, an infectious synth-pop concoction brewed up with ACTORS mastermind Jason Corbett (Art d'Ecco, Mesa Luna, The Gathering) at his Jacknife Sound studio, coincidentally located mere blocks away from the Sugar Refinery.
 Mike Usinger, the Music Editor of Vancouver news-and-entertainment weekly the Georgia Straight, wrote a rave review of the track, which he nominated as “Vancouver’s new official anthem”.

 Their third single release, "The Moon", is a moody ballad with an air of melancholy.
 The song explores the feelings of alienation, isolation, and disconnection; within ourselves and with those around us; that can occur after going through a major life change while living in a technologically advanced society.
 The track consoles the listener with this devastatingly relatable experience.

 November 2020 sees the release of their new single, “Heartbreaking”.
 The song's haunting undertones mirror the themes explored within; the unknown landscape of the dating world and the cycle of how we pursue things we’re attracted to that are also capable of harming us.